matyix/helix/site-releases/0.6.1-incubating/src/site/markdown/tutorial_rebalance.md

 The MasterSlave state model requires that a partition has exactly one MASTER at all times, and the other replicas should be SLAVEs.
 In this simple example with 2 replicas per partition, there would be one MASTER and one SLAVE.
 Upon failover, a SLAVE has to assume mastership, and a new SLAVE will be generated.

-In this mode when node1 fails, unlike in AUTO-REBALANCE mode the partition is _not_ moved from node1 to node3.
+In this mode when node1 fails, unlike in AUTO_REBALANCE mode, the partition is _not_ moved from node1 to node3.
 Instead, Helix will decide to change the state of MyResource_0 on node2 from SLAVE to MASTER, based on the system constraints.

-#### CUSTOM
+### CUSTOMIZED

-Finally, Helix offers a third mode called CUSTOM, in which the application controls the placement _and_ state of each replica.
+Finally, Helix offers a third mode called CUSTOMIZED, in which the application controls the placement _and_ state of each replica.
 The application needs to implement a callback interface that Helix invokes when the cluster state changes.
-Within this callback, the application can recompute the idealstate.
-Helix will then issue appropriate transitions such that _Idealstate_ and _Currentstate_ converges.
+Within this callback, the application can recompute the ideal state.
+Helix will then issue appropriate transitions such that the _IdealState_ and _CurrentState_ converge.

 Here\'s an example, again with 3 partitions, 2 replicas per partition, and the MasterSlave state model: